Elon Musk's vow to hold on to Tesla stock fails to soothe investors

 Dec 23 (Reuters) - Tesla Inc shares TSLA.O touched a fresh two-year low in volatile trading on Friday as boss Elon Musk's promise to not sell his shares for at least two years did little to reassure investors.

-Musk has offloaded shares worth $40 billion in the world's most valuable carmaker since late last year, with $15 billion of that coming after he made similar promises not to sell in April.
+Musk has offloaded shares worth $40 billion in the world's most valuable carmaker since late last year, with $15 billion of that coming after he made similar pledges not to sell in April.

 That, along with concerns about his distraction with newly bought Twitter and a slowdown in China's economy, have set the electric-car maker's shares on course for their worst year since going public in 2010.

-The stock was last up 2% on Friday, recovering from a fall of as much as 3.5% earlier in the session, its lowest since September 2020.
+The stock was last down 1.2% on Friday, after falling as much as 3.5% earlier to its lowest since September 2020.

 "I won't sell stock until I don't know probably two years from now.
 Definitely not next year under any circumstances and probably not the year thereafter," Musk said on Thursday.